 All full-time undergraduates at CUHK are affiliated with one of the Colleges.
 Each College is distinctive, but together they shape the character of the University.

 Colleges are congenial communities with their own hostels, dining halls and other facilities.
 They are where students receive pastoral care and whole-person education.
 Colleges also offer students a wide variety of activities to choose from in order to enrich their college lives including overseas exchanges, seminars, mentorship and community service programmes, as well as training in languages, IT and leadership skills.
 Extracurricular activities are also organised by the college student unions and clubs and societies affiliated with individual colleges.

 The University Health Service provides on-campus medical, dental and health promotion services to full-time students.
-The health clinic is equipped with a minor operating theatre, dispensary, medical laboratory and a physiotherapy unit to provide primary medical and dental care services at nominal charges.
+The health clinic is equipped with a minor operating theatre, pharmacy, medical laboratory and a physiotherapy unit to provide primary medical and dental care services at nominal charges.

 Leisure complements study, and adds another dimension to education at CUHK.
-To promote student interest in physical activities, the University provides a variety of sports facilities, including two sports fields, five gymnasia, a 50-metre swimming pool, twelve tennis courts, six squash courts, ten fitness rooms and a Water Sports Centre.
+To promote student interest in physical activities, the University provides a variety of sports facilities, including two sports fields, five gymnasia, a 50-metre standard swimming pool, twelve tennis courts, six squash courts, ten fitness rooms and a Water Sports Centre.

 Student Activities and Services

 The Office of Student Affairs coordinates university-wide student activities, liaises with the student unions and their affiliated societies, and provides assistance and advice for student functions.
 The Office also offers a wide range of services, including (i) Career Planning and Development; (ii) Student Development and Resources; (iii) Wellness and Counselling Centre; and (iv) Learning Enhancement Services.